Roommates and Room Selection

 - If you are unsure if your plan is ethical or not, ask!

 - Go through housing selection with the person with whom you intend to live.
-Do not "use" another roommate with a higher lottery number who will later move out.
+Do not "use" another roommate with an earlier date and time who will later move out.

 - Make arrangements to live off campus if that is your intention.
 Do not sign up for a room to help a friend with a rooming situation.

-- Use your own lottery number.
-Use of someone else′s number will result in an Honor Council referral.
+- Use your own date and time.
+Use of someone else′s date and time will result in an Honor Council referral.

 Housing Cancellation Policy